About this artwork

 - Two Studies of a Roma Woman and a Roma Boy in a Large Hat

-- Pen and iron gall ink on tan laid paper
+- Pen and black iron gall ink on tan laid paper

-- Inscribed verso, upper center, in graphite: "Middleton"; lower center, in graphite: "Jacob de Gheyn / ___ (illegible)"; lower center, in pen and brown ink: "Van de Neer"
+- Inscribed verso, upper left, in graphite: "6" (on its side); center, in graphite: "Middleton"; lower left, in pen and brown ink: "R/PB" (in a triangle (twice)); small circle with two diagonal lines extending below; lower center, in graphite: "Jacob de Gheyn / J d G"; lower center, in pen and brown ink: "Van der Veen"

 - 230 x 260 mm